 Apple Logo

-Choosing a New Workshop Topic & Creating Learning Objectives
+Workshop Learning Objectives

 • Who is your audience?
 What is their age and education level?
 Do they have experience with the topic you chose, or something closely related?